 Largely speaking, the MENA region has little or no framework systems in place to deal with this kind of problem.
 Each year more than 100,000 people die worldwide due to asbestos-related diseases and keeping in view the continuous use of asbestos use in the region, it is necessary to devise a strong strategy for phasing out of asbestos from the construction industry.

 Many may argue that there is still a philosophical hurdle to overcome.
 This is why education must go in tandem with legislation.
 Although asbestos is banned officially in many Middle East nations, very few countries have adopted legislation to deal with asbestos and there is evidence of its continued use in several MENA countries.

 Whether as part of official pronouncements or in the papers, on the TVs or in schools, it is vitally important that bans are backed up with information so the general public understand why asbestos should not only be banned, but removed.
 It is important that other countries consider banning the material and promoting awareness of it too.

 Governments have the resources to open up pathways for local or international companies to begin an asbestos removal programme.
 In many places education will be required to help companies become prepared for these acts.
 Industrial asbestos removal begins with a management survey to identify what asbestos materials are in a building and where.
 This is followed up by a refurbishment and pre-demolition survey to best see how to remove the asbestos and replace it with better materials.
 These come in tandem with risk assessments and fully detailed plans.

 Asbestos management cannot be completed without such a survey.
-This may prove to be the most difficult part of implementing widespread asbestos waste management in the Middle East and North Africa.
+This may prove to be the most difficult part of implementing widespread asbestos waste management in the MENA countries.
 Doing so will be expensive and time consuming, but the alternative is unthinkable – to rip out the asbestos without taking human safety into account.
 First, therefore, the infrastructure and training needs to be put into place to begin the long work of removing asbestos from the MENA region.